This is the eighth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 I had almost reached the top when I lost my balance.
 My right arm swung out and grabbed onto a large rock just in time, but half of the tote bag slipped off my shoulder, and a flat, circular object came flying out.
 It sailed a few feet in the air, making a graceful arc in the dying light before landing with a shatter amongst the stones.

-“Fuck, what was that?”
+“What was that?”
 Nevaeh, a few feet behind me, stopped to take her phone out of her pocket.
 There, illuminated in the harsh glow of her iPhone flashlight, were fragments of blue and white china.
-Shards were scattered on the rocks and slipping into crevices; some tumbled down the path to unknown places below.
+Shards were scattered on the rocks and slipping into crevices.
+Some of them tumbled down the path to unknown places below.

 Without looking at me, Nevaeh kneeled down and gathered up as many pieces as she could, stuffing them into her coat pockets.
 We didn’t say a word to one another until we got to the main road, which had cleared of people long ago.
 I called an Uber, then stood shivering, the cold — and reality of what we were doing — finally caught up with me.